vishnuvij/Master_thesis/README.md

 false positive orthology assignments from phylogenetic profiles, either due to a low specificity of the ortholog search or due to contaminating sequences in genome assemblies.
 As main sources of information, the algorithm will consider, for one seed protein, the presence/absence pattern of orthology assignments across the tree of life, changes in the orthologs’ feature architectures, as well as the evolutionary relationships of the taxa the orthologs were detected in.
-Optionally, we plan to integrate the conservation of gene order on a local scale into the prediction.
+Optionally, I plan to integrate the conservation of gene order on a local scale into the prediction.

 1. Generate simulated phylogenetic profiles encompassing varying degrees of information, ranging from gene families, metabolic pathways to complete gene sets, to train the models.